HL7/phd/input/intro-notes/StructureDefinition-PhgDevice-notes.md

 An example of generic code use would be as follows

-{% fragment Device/phg-example JSON EXCEPT:specialization %}
+{% fragment Device/phg-example JSON EXCEPT:conformsTo %}

 All defined IEEE PHD device specializations can be found in the [MDC Device Types value set](ValueSet-DeviceTypes11073MDC.html).